PlagueHO/Powershell/New-NanoServerVHD/README.md

 ==========

 ## New-NanoServerVHD
-Creates a bootable VHD containing Windows Server Nano 2016.
+Creates a bootable VHD/VHDx containing Windows Server Nano 2016.

 ### Overview
-Creates a bootable VHD containing Windows Server Nano 2016 using the publicly available Windows Server 2016 Technical Preview 2 ISO.
+Creates a bootable VHD/VHDx containing Windows Server Nano 2016 using the publicly available Windows Server 2016 Technical Preview 2 ISO.

 This script needs the Convert-WindowsImage.ps1 script to be in the same folder.
 It can be downloaded from: https://gallery.technet.microsoft.com/scriptcenter/Convert-WindowsImageps1-0fe23a8f

+Please make sure you have the 2015-06-16 version of the Convert-WindowsImage.ps1 script.
+Earlier versions will no longer work!

 This function turns the instructions on the following link into a repeatable script: https://technet.microsoft.com/en-us/library/mt126167.aspx